Keith Adams tells the story of the Austin A30 and A35.

-Undoubtedly, this production technique had caused plenty of debate during the car’s development – with Leonard Lord himself (an accomplished engineer) was convinced the system worked, but some of his more senior engineers considered the prospect with some dread – especially considering the fact that Lord was well known for scalping senior members of staff if things went wrong…
+Undoubtedly, this production technique had caused plenty of debate during the car’s development – while Leonard Lord himself (an accomplished Engineer) was convinced the system worked, some of his more senior Engineers considered the prospect with some dread – especially considering the fact that Lord was well known for scalping senior members of staff if things went wrong…

 Had Ian and Ken been given more freedom, the A30 could well have been a whole lot more radical.
-Initial concepts featured front wheel drive and rubber suspension (they had worked with Alex Moulton on a previous special, known as the Duncan Dragonfly) were rapidly rejected, but the body engineering came through unscathed.
+Initial concepts featured front-wheel drive and rubber suspension (they had worked with Alex Moulton on a previous special, known as the Duncan Dragonfly) and were rapidly rejected, but the body engineering came through unscathed.

 This was undoubtedly innovation enough for Austin – a company, which in the Fifties was already earning a reputation for being a little on the conservative side, an image not helped by the innovative products that were being produced by the Nuffield Group at the time.

 Over at Nuffield, the great Jack Daniels – the Engineer who alongside Alec Issigonis developed the Morris Minor into a production reality – was suitably impressed.
 According to Barney Sharratt’s book, ‘The Men and Motors of Austin’ Daniels said, ‘We had built up a full history of the torsional stiffness of all sorts of cars.
 We were staggered to find that the A30 had a torsional stiffness of about 13,000lb ft per degree of deflection.
 The Morris Minor gave a figure of only 4500lb ft, and we considered that more than adequate.”